mimblewimble/grin-pm/notes/20190430-meeting-development.md

    - _jaspervdm:_ Makes sense.
 - _lehnberg:_ Exchanges have been asking for more info, like what the specific API changes needed to be supported by them etc. I could write something up, but don’t have enough answers at this stage, so would be good to maybe sit down and flush this out with someone who has.
    - _ignopeverell:_ Let's do it together, you, me and @yeastplume.
 We can each fill up different parts: you can take the organizational aspects, I can take grin and @yeastplume grin-wallet.
-   - _quentinlesceller:_ Would be nice to have all this on https://grin-tech.org and keep official announcements and download lins to binaries there.
+   - _quentinlesceller:_ Would be nice to have all this on https://grin-tech.org and keep official announcements and download links to binaries there.
 - _hashmap:_ Update on my 1.1.1. plans before I have to leave: I’d like to reduce node’s cpu usage, 2 days ago it was 65% on my mac, my goal is 5%.

 ### 6. Grin future versions